 Then Steve said, “It’s too much money to spend for a greenhouse.
-It needs to be a bedroom for B&B guests.”
+It needs to be a bedroom for bed and breakfast guests.”
 So, we measure out how much foundation we need for a bedroom and bath.
 The workers begin and I have no vision of what this is to look like.
 I’m asked where I want electrical outlets and light switches, which is a huge challenge.

 One, I have no clear vision.
 Two, my greenhouse turned chapel-on-the-outside and cottage bedroom inside is almost all glass - vintage windows I had collected for a greenhouse.
 I’m flying by the seat of my pants on this one and frankly, I’m not that kind of girl.

-I was in Rescued Relics Resale a local resale shop and could not pass up the oak pulpit that was in the former building of the First Baptist Church.
+I was in Rescued Relics Resale, a local resale shop, and could not pass up the oak pulpit that was formerly in the First Baptist Church.
 The price was right and in sentimentality: priceless.
-Stay tuned for how it will be repurposed.
 Several ideas are churning.
+Stay tuned for how it will be repurposed

 More decisions are required about wall materials and light fixtures.
 I have no idea.
 I’m beginning to question if we are supposed to be building this at all.
 It wasn’t a dream.
 It wasn’t a thought out plan.
 What am I doing?

-A shot of caffeine is good for the brain and on my way from Sip on the Square I saw an estate sale sign and followed more signs until I reached the chaos.
+A shot of caffeine is good for the brain.
+On my way from Sip on the Square, I saw an estate sale sign.
+I followed more signs until I reached the chaos.
 Oh, my!
 I found some treasures.
-One of them an old church pew and I can see it at the foot of a queen size bed!
+One of them was an old church pew. and I can see it at the foot of a queen size bed!